-Note: During first time setup, the MV12 will automatically update to the latest stable firmware.
+Note: The MV12 will automatically update to the latest stable firmware during setup.
 Some features may be unavailable until this automatic update is completed.
-This process may take up to 10 minutes due to enabling of whole disk encryption.
+This process may take up to 10 minutes due to enabling whole disk encryption.

-For most mounting scenarios, the MV12 wall mount provides a quick, simple, and ﬂexible means of mounting your device.
+The MV12 wall mount provides a quick, simple, and ﬂexible means of mounting your device for most mounting scenarios.
 The instructions are as follows:

-- Leave protective cap on camera bubble to avoid getting scratches on the bubble during installation.
+- Leave a protective cap on the camera bubble to avoid scratches on the bubble during installation.

-- Use template to determine mounting hole locations before screwing in the mount plate.
-Peel backing from mount template to stick on wall.
+- Use the template to determine mounting hole locations before screwing in the mounting plate.
+Peel backing from the mounting template to stick on the wall.
 Screw the mounting plate onto the wall in pre-determined locations.
 Use template holes to align the mounting plate.

-- Turn bubble counter clockwise to unlock and remove.
-While the bubble is removed, aim the lens to the desired scene.
+- Turn bubble counterclockwise to unlock and remove.
+While the bubble is released, aim the lens to the desired scene.

 - Align camera to mounting plate studs.
-Slide camera onto studs and turn camera clockwise to secure camera to plate.
-If cable run is not coming from directly behind the camera, the cable guard will need to be removed.
+Slide the camera onto studs and turn the camera clockwise to secure the top plate.
+If the cable run is not coming directly behind the camera, the cable guard will need to be removed.
 Below are two mounting examples.